 School of Psychology, Bangor University

-This Psychology course is a ‘pure psychology’ course and will allow you to gain a scientific understanding of the basic processes by which we learn, think, feel and adapt to our social conditions.
-The Psychology course covers both normal and abnormal behavior from infancy to old age, and deals with the biological, social and individual factors that affect human psychology.
-This course offers you the widest possible choice of modules, which enables you to tailor your study as your interests develop.
+This psychology degree is a ‘pure psychology’ degree and will allow you to gain a scientific understanding of the basic processes by which we learn, think, feel and adapt to our social conditions.
+The degree covers both normal and abnormal behavior from infancy to old age, and deals with the biological, social and individual factors that affect human psychology.
+This psychology degree course offers you the widest possible choice of modules, which enables you to tailor your study as your interests develop.

-This Psychology course is accredited by the British Psychological Society (BPS) and provides eligible graduates with Graduate Basis for Chartered Membership (GBC).
+This psychology degree course is accredited by the British Psychological Society (BPS) and provides eligible graduates with Graduate Basis for Chartered Membership (GBC).

-As a graduate with a good degree in psychology from Bangor, a variety of careers will be open to you.
-Psychology course is the broadest degree option we offer so is suitable for students who want to follow any of the main psychological professions (clinical psychology, educational psychology, counselling psychology, health psychology, etc).
+As a graduate with a good psychology degree from Bangor, a variety of careers will be open to you.
+This psychology degree is the broadest degree option we offer so is suitable for students who want to follow any of the main psychological professions (clinical psychology, educational psychology, counselling psychology, health psychology, etc).
 In addition, there are careers open to graduates and postgraduates from any discipline.
 These include, for example, careers in management training, accountancy, teaching, nursing, social work, the police and the armed forces.
 However, employers are usually looking for general or transferable skills, and a psychology degree arguably provides a unique combination of these as it is both a literate and numerate discipline.